fredrick2002/ruleengine-client/README.md

 4. Make sure port 80 is free

-5. run the image in docker
+5. run the image in docker(type the command)

 ```
 docker run -p 80:80 ruleengine-client